handcrushedbyamallet/lottery-tickets/README.md

 instantiation in that file.

 ## Plots
-The creation of the plots in the paper can be seen in the `notebooks` folder.
+The creation of the plots in the report can be seen in the `notebooks` folder.